-The Plan considers long-term continuous glucose monitoring systems as reasonable and medically necessary for diabetes when ALL of the following indications are met
+The Plan considers long-term continuous glucose monitoring systems as reasonable and medically necessary for Diabetes Type 2 when ALL of the following indications are met

 - 1. The CGM is prescribed by a professional provider with an expertise in treating diabetes; and - 2.
-Member is on ONE of the following treatment programs: - Receiving intensive insulin therapy with multiple (three or more) daily insulin injections; or - b.
+Member is on ONE of the following treatment programs: - a.
+Intensive insulin therapy with multiple (three or more) daily insulin injections; or - b.
+Long-acting basal insulin; or - c.
 Continuous subcutaneous external insulin pump - 3.
-Inadequately controlled blood glucose as evidenced by ONE of the following: - a.
-Indicated by recurrent unexplained, severe, symptomatic hypoglycemia (generally blood glucose levels less than 50 mg/dl) which puts the Member or others at risk; or - b.
-Gestational diabetes and poorly controlled diabetes endangering fetal health (e.g., unexplained hypoglycemic episodes, hypoglycemic unawareness, suspected postprandial hyperglycemia, or recurrent diabetic ketoacidosis); or - c.
-Glycosylated hemoglobin (HbA1c) > 7% on multiple consecutive readings that include a test taken in the past three months - 4.
-Documentation supports the need for a professional CGM device for intensive diabetes management as evidenced by ONE of the following: - a.
-To meet individualized glycemic target goals, frequent glucose testing, and insulin adjustment is needed to promote self-management; or - b.
-Member has participated in, or participation is ongoing in a supervised comprehensive diabetes program and Member is expected to comply with treatment plan - 5.
-Member has demonstrated an understanding of the technology and is capable of using the device to recognize alerts and alarms or has access to a caregiver with such ability
+Poorly controlled blood glucose as evidenced by ONE of the following: - a.
+Indicated by recurrent unexplained, severe, symptomatic hypoglycemia (generally blood glucose levels less than 50 mg/dl) or impaired awareness of hypoglycemia which puts the Member or others at risk; or - b.
+Glycosylated hemoglobin (HbA1c) > 7% with test taken in the past 4 months; and - 4.
+Member/Caregiver has been trained or will be trained to use the CGM and is capable of using the device to recognize alerts and alarms.